 Parameter Unit Description Alert Distance ft Separation distance during which AEB system first provided an alert.
 For perpendicular collision scenario, this is defined as the longitudinal distance between the front of the test vehicle and left side of the target vehicle.
 For turning collision scenario, this is defined as the resultant distance between the left front corner of the test vehicle and closest point of the target vehicle.
-Alert Time-to-Collision S Time-to-collision associated with the alert distance Braking Distance ft Separation distance between test vehicle and target vehicle when test vehicle deceleration reached 0.15 G. Separation distances are defined within "Alert Distance" parameter.
+Alert Time-to-Collision s Time-to-collision associated with the alert distance Braking Distance ft Separation distance between test vehicle and target vehicle when test vehicle deceleration reached 0.15 G. Separation distances are defined within "Alert Distance" parameter.
 Braking Time-to-Collision S Time-to-collision associated with the braking distance Average Deceleration G Average deceleration from braking initiation to the end of the braking event Maximum Deceleration G Maximum deceleration from braking initiation to the end of the braking event Impact Speed mph Test vehicle speed at first contact with the target vehicle (if applicable) Separation Distance ft Final longitudinal distance between the test vehicle and the target vehicle at the end of the braking event (if no impact occurred).
 Separation distances are defined within "Alert Distance" parameter.

-Note: The end of the braking event is defined as either the moment of impact between the test vehicle and the target vehicle or the moment when the test vehicle successfully avoided a collison.
+Note: The end of the braking event is defined a moment when the test vehicle successfully av as either t voided a co he moment of impact between the test vehicle and the target vehicle or the olison.